aspnetrun/run-aspnetcore/README.md

 ASP.NET Run works with the latest ASP.NET Core & EF Core.

 ## Give a Star! :star:
 If you liked the project or if AspnetRun helped you, please give a star.
+And also please fork this repository and send us pull-requests.

 ## Getting Started
 Use these instructions to get the project up and running.